 It’s hard to find a more picturesque work environment, where your customers are blissed out vacationers.
 This position is perfect for those who thrive off giving exceptional customer service and as a benefit get to interact with people from all over the globe.
 Whether you are helping out poolside in Spain or with reception in Jamaica, working in this environment for a summer will guarantee no regrets.

 This job may sound too good to be true, but individuals are hired to make sure guest are kept entertained while on holiday, and you could be one of the lucky few!
 What does this magical job entail exactly?
 Resort entertainers can be responsible for anything from performing in mini skits for the entire resort to enjoy, to keeping the kiddos happy with games, sports, and arts.
 In countries like Spain, a working knowledge of English plus one other European language is a requirement.

 For those who have the talent of being bi- or even trilingual, being a translator for a hotel and their guests is a great position.
 Not only will you be able to share your linguistic skills for the benefit of others, but you will also be able to interact with a diverse range of people, whether you are helping the manager in a hotel translate official documents or assisting with new guests checking in at reception.

+Figuring out how to work abroad as an American isn't as hard as it sounds.
 If you’re looking for a change of pace, a new adventure, and some crazy beautiful scenery, taking up one of these underrated and sometimes unconventional international jobs could be just the ticket.
 You’ll have the opportunity to see the world, interact with people you might not have had the chance to interact with before while still paying the bills.
 This might be just the change you’re looking for!